Premphase Side Effects

 Applies to conjugated estrogens / medroxyprogesterone: oral tablet

-If any of the following side effects occur while taking conjugated estrogens / medroxyprogesterone, check with your doctor immediately:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking conjugated estrogens/medroxyprogesterone:

 - Bloating or swelling of the face, arms, hands, lower legs, or feet